murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Procedures/Dungeon Procedure.md

 ---
 # Dungeon Composition
 A Dungeon consist of the following elements:
 - **Rooms**: These are areas that are of interest to the party, either because of their content or because of their lay-out.
 Rooms can be explored, searched, and otherwise interacted with.
-Two Rooms are either directly connected to each other, or connected by **Passageways**.
+Two Rooms are either directly connected to each other, or connected by **Passages**.
 Rooms are usually occupied by **Inhabitants**.
-- **Passageways**: These connect Rooms, and can range from long hallways to collections of smallers rooms and areas that don't hold anything of interest to the party.
+- **Passages**: These connect Rooms, and can range from long hallways to collections of smallers rooms and areas that don't hold anything of interest to the party.
 They require time to traverse, and cursory exploration of these areas while traversing generally don't turn up anything useful or valuable.
 - **Inhabitants**: The creatures that call the Dungeon their home, and can be found lurking around.
 Some of them are keyed to a specific Location, others are Wandering around.

 ### Dynamic Dungeons